Core concepts

 Learn more about collected data…

 In addition to information automatically integrated in pageviews, it is possible to add data which will ease websites mapping and segmentation.
-To do so, you can add up to 20 personalized variables (“custom vars”) which will be sent within pageviews.
+To do so, you can add up to 20 personalized variables (“custom vars”) which will be sent along with pageviews.

 Learn more about sending custom vars…